 LogSentinel B.V. (“LogSentinel”, “us”, “we”, or “our”) operates logsentinel.com (the “Site”).
 This page informs you of our policies regarding the collection, use, and disclosure of Personal Information we receive from users of the Site.

 We use your Personal Information only for providing and improving the Site.
 By using the Site, you agree to the collection and use of information in accordance with this policy.

 While using our Site, we may ask you to provide us with certain personally identifiable information that can be used to contact or identify you.
 Personally, identifiable information may include but is not limited to your name, your email, your organization, and position (“Personal Information”).

 We will NOT share your information with third parties unless required by law.

 Like many site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).

-We may use your Personal Information to contact you with newsletters, promotional materials and other information that concerns the Site.
-We do that under the “legitimate interest” hypothesis of GDPR which means you can object to receiving these emails – you will be presented the option to opt-out of receiving these message.
+We may use your Personal Information to contact you with newsletters, promotional materials, and other information that concerns the Site.
+We do that under the “legitimate interest” hypothesis of GDPR which means you can object to receiving these emails – you will be presented the option to opt-out of receiving these messages.

 Right to erasure

 According to the GDPR EU regulation you can choose to have your personal data deleted from our system.
 If you wish to do so, go to your user profile and click “Forget me”, or contact us to request the erasure of your data.
 After being erased you will no longer be able to use the service with your account.